-In the Nattier painting, Madame de Pompadour (Diana) wears a simple white dress.
-Her fair, white skin is luminous, most of her body is visible to spectators.
-It is unclear why, but her ordinary appearance charms us at the first sight.
+In the Nattier painting (above), Madame de Pompadour (Diana) wears a simple white dress.
+Her fair, white skin is luminous, and most of her body is visible to spectators.
+It is unclear why, but her ordinary appearance charms us at first sight.
 So simple and so magnetic!
 Diane is belted with cheetah fur.

-Catherine the Great (Minerva) is clothed in more smart Greek dress than Diana.
-Generally, the Russian empress preferred simple dress unlike other female royals of 18th century.
+Catherine the Great (Minerva) is clothed in a more smart Greek dress than Madame de Pompadour.
+Generally, the Russian empress preferred simple dress, unlike other female royals of the 18th century.
 By the way, white was her favorite color.
-In her memoirs she mentioned a white dress with less diamonds and pearls.
+In her memoirs, she mentioned a white dress with fewer diamonds and pearls.
 Through the simplicity of its design, Catherine became the prettiest star that evening.
 Such a person was Catherine, she kept restraint while young.
 In her advanced age later on she decided to decorate herself with innumerable diamonds.

 Opulence and Luxury

 Elisabeth I of Russia (Venus) had a huge wardrobe.
-Historians calculated that 15, 000 dresses belonged to the empress.
+Historians calculated that 15,000 dresses belonged to the empress.
 Each dress deserved to be called a masterpiece.
 This is because they were made of the best fabrics, hundreds of pearls, and diamonds.
-She never wore the same attire twice and banned aristocrats to visit balls in worn dress.
+She never wore the same attire twice and banned aristocrats to visit balls in worn dresses.
 For instance, Elisabeth ordered to mark visitors’ attire before a ball.
-The dress should been fancy but not more so than the empress’.
+The dress should be fancy but not more so than the empress’.
 And God help that poor woman who dared to wear the same dress or accessories as the empress.
-Once at a ball Elisabeth saw a woman, the beautiful Natalia Lopukhina, wearing the same rose as empress had in her hair.
+Once at a ball, Elisabeth saw a woman, the beautiful Natalia Lopukhina, wearing the same rose as the empress had in her hair.
 The furious sovereign took scissors and cut the rose off her rival’s hair!

-The style of Marie Antoinette became a common noun that reflects the French aesthetic.
-The adjective “rebellious” fits Marie Antoinette’s attitude towards fashion perfectly.
-At the beginning of her life in Versailles, she had an obsession with opulent dresses decorated diamond, pearls, and feathers.
+The style of Marie Antoinette (Madonna) became a common noun that reflects the French aesthetic.
+The adjective “rebellious” fits Marie Antoinette’s attitude toward fashion perfectly.
+At the beginning of her life in Versailles, she had an obsession with opulent dresses decorated with diamonds, pearls, and feathers.
 Later the queen changed her style in favor of more simple dresses.
 Just remember this muslin dress!